-Kerry battle back to edge out Armagh in Tralee
+Kerry edge out Armagh as Mayo hammer Tyrone

 David Clifford hit four points - including three second-half scores which helped the Kingdom fight back from 0-8 to 0-6 down after 45 minutes.

+Tyrone lost their third game in four matches as Mayo ran out 4-10 to 0-12 winners in Castlebar.

+Mayo scored two goals in each half to leave Tyrone bottom of Division One.

-Kerry's win, which comes after last weekend's comprehensive loss in Mayo, moves them to four points from four games - one ahead of Armagh, who were suffering a second successive defeat following their reverse against Division One leaders Roscommon.
+Kerry's win earlier on Saturday, which came after last weekend's comprehensive loss in Mayo, moves them to four points from four games - one ahead of Armagh, who were suffering a second successive defeat following their reverse against Division One leaders Roscommon.

 Making his first start of this season's League, Clifford kicked the opening point from a free after five minutes and a score from his brother Paudie helped Kerry move 0-3 to 0-1 up after Jarlath Og Burns had levelled for the visitors.

-O'Neill's opening point and a Paul Murphy score at the other end set up by Clifford maintained the Kingdom's two-point advantage before efforts from Aidan Forker and O'Neill levelled proceedings.
+Rian O'Neill's opening point and a Paul Murphy score at the other end set up by Clifford maintained the Kingdom's two-point advantage before efforts from Aidan Forker and O'Neill levelled proceedings.

 The scores were still level at the break at 0-6 to 0-6, with Clifford and Armagh's Aaron McKay booked just before half-time following a tangle.